libigl/libigl.github.io/docs/tutorial.md

 ### Multiple Views

-!!! info
-    The content of this tutorial is available on the **dev** branch of the repository, and will be merged in the **master** branch the next version of libigl.

 Libigl's `igl::opengl::glfw::Viewer` provides basic support for rendering meshes with multiple views.

 A new view core can be added to the viewer using the `Viewer::append_core()` method.